mikeygough/my-ACS-1700-Web-Foundations/Assignments/03-Portfolio-Part-2-Styles.md

 Keep in mind that CSS is applied to elements on the page through selectors.
 Selectors target elements on the page either by an identifier:

 - tag name
 - class name

-- id name
+**Professional best practice!** Use tag names first.
+If you can't style something with a tag name then use a class.
+This will happen when you you have two elements that use the same tag name but you want to give them two different styles.

-Or by the DOM structure using selectors: descendent (`section h1`) or child (`section > h1`).
+**Adavced**: use the DOM structure with selectors like: descendent (`section h1`) or child (`section > h1`).
 Review your selectors here: [CSS Diner](https://flukeout.github.io).
 You don't have to know all of these now, if you can master the first 9 you're doing great!

 ### Personal portfolio site